 On low traffic sites this is perfectly fine, but when visitors roll in, checking multiple times for scheduled tasks can be very inefficient and lead to resource usage problems for your server, plus make your website load slower.

 We can easily tell WordPress to let us handle the execution of wp-cron.php with the wp-config.php file.

-- Open your wp-config.php file with the cPanel File Manager Code Editor
+- Open your wp-config.php using cPanel File Manager or FTP.

-Now we'll disable the cron by going to the bottom of the database settings in wp-config.php typically found around line 37.
+Go to the bottom of the database settings in wp-config.php typically around line 37.

 Add the code below highlighted in red: